African

 This site is a goldmine of information.
 Among other things it includes:

-The Benjamin Banneker Association http://www.bannekermath.org/
+The Benjamin Banneker Association

 "The Benjamin Banneker Association, Inc. is a non-profit organization of individuals and groups concerned about the mathematics education of African-American children.
 It was founded in 1986 to provide a forum for mathematics educators, mathematicians, and other interested people to discuss the learning and teaching of mathematics to African-American children."
 Newsletters, workshops and lectures, and Teacher Awards.

-Bad Blood: The Tuskegee Syphilis Study http://www.healthsystem.virginia.edu/internet/library/historical/medical_history/bad_blood/
+Bad Blood: The Tuskegee Syphilis Study Resources at the University of Virginia

 From elementary school on, we're taught that "science" is color-blind.
 The Tuskegee study raises serious questions about that...questions which continue today.
 Beginning in the 1930s, 399 men signed up with the U.S. Public Health Service for free medical care.
 The service was conducting a study on the effects of syphilis on the human body.
 The men were never told they had syphilis, and were denied access to treatment, even for years after penicillin came into use in 1947.
 By the time the study was exposed in 1972, 28 men had died of syphilis, 100 others were dead of related complications, at least 40 wives had been infected and 19 children had contracted the disease at birth.
-This Webquest explores the the Tuskegee study, and also raises questions about whether it could happen again today, and why.

 A